Submittal of OCSE-157 Report for FY 2010 and Resubmission of FY 2009 Data

-This letter is being issued as a reminder to state agencies administering Child Support Enforcement Programs under Title IV-D of the Social Security Act of the importance of submitting initial Child Support Enforcement Annual Data Reports (OCSE-157) to the Office of Child Support Enforcement (OCSE) that were due on October 30, 2009, and that the revised reports are due no later than December 31, 2009 via mail or online reporting.
+This letter is being issued as a reminder to state agencies administering Child Support Enforcement Programs under Title IV-D of the Social Security Act of the importance of the timely submission of Child Support Enforcement Annual Data Reports (OCSE-157) to the Office of Child Support Enforcement (OCSE).
+Initial reports are due by October 30, 2010, and revised reports are due no later than December 31, 2010 via mail or online reporting.

-We are also reminding states of the importance of correcting and resubmitting any incomplete or unreliable child support data reported for FY 2008 and previous years, and of other circumstances under which states can resubmit data.
-States may only resubmit data if they fall into one of the following three categories:
+We are also reminding states of the importance of correcting and resubmitting any incomplete or unreliable child support data reported for FY 2009 and previous years, and of other circumstances under which states can resubmit data.
+States may only resubmit previously reported data if they fall into one of the following three categories:

-- A state’s data were found to be incomplete or unreliable and are needed to show improvement in performance for any measure.
+- A state’s data for any line were found to be incomplete or unreliable and are needed to show improvement in performance for any measure.

-- A state is changing its paternity establishment percentage (PEP) option from statewide (lines 8, 8a and 9) to IV-D (lines 5, 5a and 6) or from IV-D to statewide PEP for FY 2009.
-Data must be submitted on the FY 2009 OCSE-157 report for lines 5, 5a, 6, and 8, 8a, and 9.
-In addition, if the state performance for FY 2009 is under 90 percent, the state must also submit a 2008 OCSE-157 report showing lines 5a and 6 or lines 8a and 9, if these data were not submitted previously, and, perhaps, lines 5a or 8a for 2007, if the state performance is under 90 percent.
+- A state is changing its PEP option from the Statewide (lines 8, 8a and 9) to IV-D (lines 5, 5a and 6) or from IV-D to Statewide PEP for FY 2010.
+Data must be submitted on the FY 2010 OCSE-157 report for lines 5, 5a, 6, and 8, 8a, and 9.
+In addition, if the state performance for FY 2010 is under 90 percent, the state must also submit a 2009 OCSE-157 report showing lines 5a and 6 (IV-D) or lines 8a and 9 (Statewide), if these data were not submitted previously or if the state wishes to revise data previously submitted.